zuplo/docs/docs/articles/who-uses-and-why.md

 ## Microservices Gateway

-Many customers are looking to Zuplo to augment or replace their traditional microservices gateway as an easier to use, fully-managed solution with built-in serverless auto-scale.
+Many customers are looking to Zuplo to augment or replace their traditional microservices gateway as an easier to use, fully managed solution with built-in serverless auto scale.
 Zuplo might be used to create a single API, with a programmable orchestration layer hosted on Zuplo.

 Some of our customers use Zuplo as a smart-routing layer, with each request